prateeks007/Portfolio_v2/README.md

 # Prateek Shetty's Portfolio

-A modern, responsive portfolio website built with React, showcasing my DevOps expertise, projects, and professional journey.
+A modern, responsive portfolio website built with React, showcasing my skills, experience, and achievements in software development and DevOps.

 ## 🚀 Features